tayebmekati37-art/tayebmekati37-art/README.md

 # 👋 Hi, I'm Tayeb Mekati

-I build full‑stack web apps with Python (Flask) and love combining technology with culture.
+I build full‑stack web apps and software  with rust and  Python  and love combining technology with culture.

 ---